How-to: Use Effect Channels

 2) Use the Send Pan if you wish to change the stereo position of the Send from Left, Center, to Right.

-3) The Output knob sets the volume of the “dry” sound and the how much of it is sent to any FX inserted after the Send FX.
+3) The Output knob sets the volume of the “dry” sound and the how much of it is sent to any effects inserted after the Send effect.

 Add new Effect Channels:

-You can add as many Effect Channels as you like using the +FX button in the lower left corner.
+You can add as many Effect Channels as you like using the + button and choosing FX channel in the lower left corner.
 When you add a new Effect Channel it will be empty and use the default channel name.
 You can change the name to anything you like.

-You add FX to these channels the same way you do with any audio or instrument channel.
-Click the FX button and starting adding the effects you want.
-There aren’t any rules here really, so try adding any FX you feel like adding and then start sending sounds to it the way we described above.
+You add effects to these channels the same way you do with any audio or instrument channel.
+Click the Effect button and start adding the effects you want.
+There aren’t any rules here really, so try adding any effect you feel like adding and then start sending sounds to it the way we described above.
 Some of our effects have a Wet and Dry knob.
 When using them on Effect Channels we recommend turning Wet all the way up and Dry all the way down.